 Use the 2D FEM code you have implemented in the finite element course to discretise this BVP.
 Careful: FEM basis functions (e.g. tent functions) are real, but the right-hand side vector and the coefficients of the discrete solution are complex.
 Compare the results against those obtained with BEM.

-Instead of the impedance condition, impose the DtN map (32) using circular harmonics (harder!).
+Extra: Instead of the impedance condition, impose the DtN map (34) using circular harmonics.
+This is harder and involves the assembly of a dense block in the matrix.